cricci3/GAMLnet/README.md

 </div>

 ### Install instructions
-You will need to install the requried dependencies before running the code.
+You will need to install the requred dependencies before running the code.
 You can create the conda environment with `conda env create -f GAMLNet_env.yml`.
 After you'll need to activate the environment with `conda activate GAMLNet`.

 A tutorial jupyter notebook on how to run the code is provided in the main directory.
 This shows how to load datasets and run the model.